 There is no report on public opinions about microbial biotechnology products.
-As Vietnam has a long history of consuming fermented foods, such as alcohols, soya sauces, fish sauces, fermented pork, etc., consumers are familiar with products of microbial technology.
-Dairy products, beverages, and bakery products are well-received by young consumers in Vietnam.
+As Vietnam has a long history of consuming fermented foods, such as alcohol, soy sauce, fish sauce, fermented pork, etc., consumers are familiar with products of microbial technology.
+Dairy products, beverages, and bakery products are popular among young consumers in Vietnam.